The Best Sourdough Discard Graham Crackers Recipe

 Then cut along the width into fourths.

 Poke each cracker with a fork so they don’t puff up at all.
-You can see the desired thickness of the crackers in the image above.
+You can see the desired thickness of the crackers in the image below.

 The size of your crackers will impact the bake.
 You can make your own shapes or designs, just keep in mind that smaller crackers bake more quickly.